Roachns/Surfs-Up/README.md

 - Inspect the data for NaNs and missing values.
 You must decide what to do with this data.

 - Save your cleaned CSV files with the prefix clean_.

+## Step 2 - Database Engineering
+Use SQLAlchemy to model your table schemas and create a sqlite database for your tables.
+You will need one table for measurements and one for stations.

+- Create a Jupyter Notebook called database_engineering.ipynb and use this to complete all of your Database Engineering work.

+- Use Pandas to read your cleaned measurements and stations CSV data.

+- Use the engine and connection string to create a database called hawaii.sqlite.

+- Use declarative_base and create ORM classes for each table.

+-   You will need a class for Measurement and for Station.

+-   Make sure to define your primary keys.

+- Once you have your ORM classes defined, create the tables in the database using create_all.